Nokia X: What We Know About Nokia’s 2018 Flagship So Far

 The Features

 Rumors are high that the Nokia X will run Android Oreo out of the box.
-The smartphone is also expected to feature a 5.8-inch TFT display with 1080×2280 px resolution.
+The smartphone is also expected to feature a 5.8-inch TFT display with 1080 x 2280 px resolution.
 Keeping with the trend in the smartphone industry, the Nokia X is expected to feature a 19:9 aspect ratio.

 Since HMD Global took over, Nokia started to come back into the smartphone market.
 With near-stock Android and its trademark build quality, Nokia’s handsets are starting to become relevant once more.
 If the company hits a home run with the Nokia X, there is a good chance that Nokia can return to its former glory sooner than everyone expects.